 St. Edward the Confessor Parish School is a ministry of St. Edward the Confessor Catholic Church and the Chapel of San Felipe de Jesus in Dana Point, California.
 The school works in collaboration with the Department of Catholic Schools within the Diocese of Orange.

-Our school building, first opened in 1980, serves the religious education needs of the parish, including a Catholic preschool serving approximately 100 students, an elementary school serving approximately 685 students in grades TYKE - 8th, a religious program serving 750 public school students from preschool through high school, and many other adult faith formation programs.
+Our school building, first opened in 1980, serves the religious education needs of the parish, including a Catholic preschool serving approximately 100 students.
+In September 1981 the doors opened as an elementary school serving students in grades Kindergarten - 8th.
+The building continues to serve the community for religious programs serving 750 public school students from preschool through high school, and many other adult faith formation programs.
 The building was blessed April 1, 1984.
 In 1999, the parish began a capital campaign to purchase 2.5 acres of adjacent property for additional parking, expand and renovate the religious education building, and replace the old church building (Knight Hall) with a functional parish center.
 The first 2 phases of construction, the parking lot and Religious Education building expansion, were completed in 2001.
 Beginning with the 2005-2006 school year, St. Edward the Confessor parish school reached its planned full capacity of 3 classes per grade level in Kindergarten and 6th through 8th grades and 2 classes per grade in 1st through 5th grade.

 Through the generous contributions of many school families and with the support and oversight of the J.F.
 Shea Foundation, a well appointed Science Lab was opened in 2012.